ohfacts/CodeForces-Speedrun/README.md

 -why is my grammar so weird, my subject very agreement and tenses are so mixed up.

 -If I don't get a question, I solve it till I get it.
-I discuss it with my friend Ice, we're both at the same level.
-I don't use Google for reference in this regard.
+I don't use the internet for reference in this regard.

 -When I am not solving questions, I try to go through "a competitive coder's hand book" (sumn like that) and C++ books